To help you understand more about the teething timeline, we've created this guide to all things teething.

-Teething is a rite of passage for every little one and involves the movement of milk teeth (also known as baby teeth, primary teeth, or deciduous teeth) in and then through the gums.
+Teething is a rite of passage that every baby experiences.
+It’s a process that involves the movement of milk teeth – also known as baby teeth, primary teeth, or deciduous teeth – up, and then through the gums.

-All babies start teething at different times.
-For some, teeth can start to appear as early as three months, while others don’t start teething until after their first birthday.
-But most babies will start showing symptoms of teething when they’re around six months old, with the bottom, front teeth appearing first.
+All babies start teething at slightly different times.
+For some, teething symptoms arrive and their first teeth come in as early as three months, while others don’t start teething until after their first birthday.
+But usually, babies will start showing symptoms of teething when they’re around six months old, with their two bottom, front teeth appearing first.

 - Bottom incisors (bottom front teeth): These are usually the first teeth to appear, usually at around six to 10 months.

 - Top incisors (top front teeth): These usually come through from about eight to 12 months.

 - Top lateral incisors (either side of the top front teeth): These appear at around nine to 13 months.